wavemotion-dave/SugarDS/readme.md

 SNA Support :
 -----------------------
 Memory snapshots are supported for both 64K and 128K machines as well as expanded 576K machines.
-You should strongly prefer to use .DSK or .CPR (or .DAN) files as snapshots cannot save data nor can they multi-load.
+You should strongly prefer to use .DSK or .CPR (or .DAN) files as snapshots cannot save data nor can they multi-load and the .dsk emulation is fast enough that the difference between a disk load and a snapshot load is just a few extra seconds.
+Think about how long it took to load stuff from cassette/disk when we were kids ... we're so spoiled now!

 Known Issues :
 -----------------------